clojurewerkz/eep/README.md

 (def emitter (create :dispatcher-type :ring-buffer))
 ```

-You can register even handlers on an emitter by using handler helper
+You can register event handlers on an emitter by using handler helper
 functions.
 For example, in order to calculate sums for even and odd
 numbers, you can first define a `splitter` and then two `aggregators`,
-one for given and one for odd ones:
+one for even and one for odd ones:

 ```clj
 (defsplitter emitter :entrypoint (fn [i] (if (even? i) :even :odd)))